Dunara: Dorothea Mackellar

 An 1887 photograph shows the bushland surrounding Dunara (downhill to its east, south and to the north) the house is on a cleared rise above Rose Bay).
 In 1919 the house was sold to merino sheep breeder, Sir Norman Kater (1919) and in 1931 sold to Mr Michaelis.
 Some alterations were carried out by architect G. Keesing in 1933 and when bought by Mr Plowman in 1957 further modifications of a sympathetic nature were made by Professor Leslie Wilkinson.
-It was later acquired by the RAAF and has been used as a WAAF Officer's Mess.
+It was later acquired by the Royal Australian Air Force and has been used as a WAAF Officer's Mess.
 The property was subdivided in 1954, alienating most of the grounds.
 Although bushland no longer leads to the foreshores (to the east side of Pt.
 Piper), Dunara still has an uninterrupted view of Rose Bay.
 The whole cul-de-sac of Dunara Gardens (now 11 houses) was all part of Dunara's original estate, which stretched east to Wunulla Road, much of it grassed with a circular driveway west of the front door.
 In 1978 Dunara was up for sale.
 Russell (1980) noted it was sold by auction in 1979.

 The poem, In a Southern Garden, by Dorothea Mackellar is believed to relate to her early home, Dunara: